 If this occurs during administration of treatment - STOP infusion/transfusion immediately.

-Anaphylaxis - Airway, Breathing, Circulation problem - life threatening consequences; urgent intervention required.
+Anaphylaxis - Airway, Breathing, Circulation problem - Life threatening consequences; urgent intervention required.

-Prolonged signs and symptoms not rapidly responsive to medication and/ or brief interruption of infusion or recurrence of symptoms following initial improvement.
+Prolonged signs and symptoms not rapidly responsive to medication and/or brief interruption of infusion or recurrence of symptoms following initial improvement.

 Mild transient reaction: intervention or infusion interrupted not required.